MattDoesAThing/yuzu-wiki/Building-for-Linux.md

   - Building with QT Web Engine needs to be specified when running CMake with the param `-DCMAKE_CXX_FLAGS="-I/usr/include/qt/QtWebEngineWidgets"` with qt5-webengine installed.
   - GCC 11 or later is required.
 - Ubuntu / Linux Mint / Debian:
-  - `sudo apt-get install autoconf cmake g++-11 gcc-11 git glslang-tools libasound2 libboost-context-dev libglu1-mesa-dev libhidapi-dev libpulse-dev libtool libudev-dev libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-render-util0 libxcb-xinerama0 libxcb-xkb1 libxext-dev libxkbcommon-x11-0 mesa-common-dev nasm ninja-build qtbase5-dev qtbase5-private-dev qtwebengine5-dev qtmultimedia5-dev libmbedtls-dev`
+  - `sudo apt-get install autoconf cmake g++-11 gcc-11 git glslang-tools libasound2 libboost-context-dev libglu1-mesa-dev libhidapi-dev libpulse-dev libtool libudev-dev libxcb-icccm4 libxcb-image0 libxcb-keysyms1 libxcb-render-util0 libxcb-xinerama0 libxcb-xkb1 libxext-dev libxkbcommon-x11-0 mesa-common-dev nasm ninja-build qtbase5-dev qtbase5-private-dev qtwebengine5-dev qtmultimedia5-dev libmbedtls-dev catch2 libfmt-dev liblz4-dev nlohmann-json3-dev libzstd-dev`
   - Ubuntu 20.04, Linux Mint 20, or Debian Bullseye or later is required.
   -  Users need to manually specify building with QT Web Engine enabled.
 This is done using the parameter `-DYUZU_USE_QT_WEB_ENGINE=ON` when running CMake.
   - Users need to manually specify building with GCC 11.
 This can be done by adding the parameters `-DCMAKE_C_COMPILER=gcc-11 -DCMAKE_CXX_COMPILER=g++-11` when running CMake. i.e.